flyingrocket/ultimux/README.md

 ./ultimux.wrapper.py -h
 ```

+## Configuration

+Config files may be passed to the script with the -c flag.
+If no flag is set, ultimux will search in ~/.ultimux/conf.d or /etc/ultimux/conf.d.

 ## Examples

 Create a session with 3 windows, override setup for widow 3.
 Set default ssh options.
 Overwrite options for some servers.